 Applicants will be informed of the offer by the Office of Admissions directly.

 Good ‘A’ level passes, H2 or equivalent in Chemistry and at least one other science subject (Physics, Mathematics or Biology) and good O-level pass, equivalent or higher in Biology.
 However, having met the minimum requirement does not guarantee one a place in FST since the cut-off point for admission differs from year to year.
 You may be able to obtain the cut-off point for any major in Faculty of Science for the intake of previous academic year during open house.

 Polytechnic graduates with a good diploma awarded in food related courses may also be admitted directly to the programme through the NUS Registrar’s Office.
 Polytechnic graduates need not complete the application form mentioned above as direct admission to the programme will be offered.
 Those with exceptionally strong academic record in other relevant areas may also be admitted.

 Yes.
-FST will admit up to 60* students in the academic year 2016/17. *This number is subject to change in the future.
-The chances of being admitted is dependent on the number of applications we receive until the closing date in July.
+FST will admit up to 60* students into the primary and secondary major programme in the academic year 2017/18. *This number is subject to change in the future.
+The chances of being admitted is dependent on the number of applications we receive.
 As long as you are able to meet the minimum requirement, you may apply.
 Most importantly, you must have passion in the subject.

 An interview will be called only when necessary.
 It is not a concern if you have not been called for an interview.

 ”A/H2” level biology is not required for admission to FST programme.
 Candidates are required to have a good pass in ‘O’ or H1 level biology or Sec 4 biology for IP programme.

 For further information or answers to questions not listed above, please email us or call our mainline 6516 1656.